“Empowering prosecutors through training and advocacy to serve as Ministers of Justice,

 APAAC began as the Arizona County Attorneys' Association which was created in 1973.
 The Arizona Prosecuting Attorneys' Advisory Council (APAAC) was then created by the Arizona Legislature in 1977.
 Although APAAC provides a variety of services to prosecutors, the primary mission of APAAC is to coordinate and provide training and education to prosecutors throughout Arizona.
-APAAC currently serves over 781 full-time state, county and municipal prosecutors.
+APAAC currently serves approximately 800 full-time state, county, and municipal prosecutors.

 The Council is composed of twenty-three (23) members, including the Attorney General, the fifteen elected County Attorneys, five municipal prosecutors, a representative of the Arizona Supreme Court, and the dean of one of the state's law schools.

 Funding and Operation

 The Arizona Prosecuting Attorneys' Advisory Council receives no state general fund revenues, and depends on a continuing appropriation through the Criminal Justice Enhancement Fund (CJEF) as its primary source of funding.
 The Criminal Justice Enhancement Fund is derived from the surcharge on criminal and civil fines.
 This revenue source allows the "users" of the criminal justice system, rather than the taxpayer, to fund the necessary training and education of public prosecutors.
 The current legislative formula provides for APAAC to receive 3.03% of the Criminal Justice Enhancement Fund.

 As noted above, the primary mission of APAAC is to provide education and training to prosecutors, although APAAC through its members, committees, and staff provide a variety of other services to prosecutors that include: